boots-edu/textbook/source/text/11-typescript-advanced/interfaces.md

 ```
 Now I can refer to the DrawPoint object as a Point and I know it contains an x and a y without having to know anything else about DrawPoint.

 We are guaranteed that DrawPoint contains an x and a y member, because it implements point.
-If it doesn’t, the code won’t compile.
+If it doesn't, the code won't compile.

 ## Interface methods
 Interfaces can contain methods as well.
-They don’t include the implementation, they are just stating that the class must contain that method in order to compile, so users of the class know it contains that method.
+They don't include the implementation, they are just stating that the class must contain that method in order to compile, so users of the class know it contains that method.
 ```
 interface Drawable{
 	points: Point[];